-- Being passed over means you have to watch many of your peers (and sometimes subordinates) advance beyond you and become your “superiors.”
+- Being passed over means you have to watch many of your peers (and sometimes past subordinates) advance beyond you and become your “superiors.”

-- Being passed over means you won’t be included in discussion groups, advanced training and chaplain teams that are gathered to consider the future of the chaplaincy.
+- Being passed over means you won’t be included in discussion groups, advanced training, and chaplain teams, that are gathered to consider the future of the chaplaincy.

-- Being passed over means you won’t be asked as much for your advice or opinion, because you’re not viewed as successful like those who have been promoted.
+- Being passed over means you won’t be asked as much for your advice or opinion, because you’re not viewed as successful, like those who have been promoted.

 - Being passed over means your pay (and your future retirement pay) remains at a lower rate.

-- Being passed over makes you wonder if everything you have done for the Army, for the Chaplain Corps, for the Church, has been worth it.
+- Being passed over makes you wonder if everything you have done for the Army, for the Chaplain Corps, and for the Church, has been worth it.

 Even though you’ve worked for years to try to effectively minister to the Soldiers and Family Members in your unit; you’ve train and mentored your subordinate chaplains and chaplain assistants; you’ve done your best and poured yourself out, often neglecting time with your family along the way; you still aren’t recognized by the promotion board as having potential to serve at the next higher rank.

 Let me explain how promotions in the military work, at least promotions in the Chaplain Corps.
-Every year, officers are evaluated (called an Officer Evaluation Report, or OER) by their superiors, usually with their 1st line supervisor being their rater and their rater’s supervisor as their senior rater.
+Every year, officers are evaluated (called an Officer Evaluation Report) by their superiors, usually with their 1st line supervisor being their rater and their rater’s supervisor as the senior rater.
 If neither of those are chaplains (which is often the case) you also have an “Intermediate Rater” who is a chaplain who can speak more specifically to the performance of a chaplain.
-The rater and senior rater have an option of where to place you in relation to the other officers they rate, similar to getting a grade in school except only a certain number can get an A, the others have to get a B or a C. This is supposed to be based on your performance the past year but sometimes is more based on the percentages.
+The rater and senior rater have an option of where to place you in relation to the other officers they rate, similar to getting a grade in school except only a certain number can get an A, the others have to get a B or a C. This is supposed to be based on your performance during the evaluated year but sometimes is more based on the percentages.
 Your rater just has so many “A’s” to give (referred to as “Top Blocks”) so everyone, regardless of how well they performed, can’t get one.

 As you can imagine, nearly everyone who gets passed over has an explanation for why they didn’t get promoted.
 Sometimes they’re just reaching for some way to explain their failure, sometimes they have legitimate reasons.
-I won’t go into my explanations here, not much point to it, but regardless of whether one’s explanations are legitimate or delusions, the pain of not getting promoted is real.
+I won’t go into my explanations here, since there’s not much point to it, but regardless of whether one’s explanations are legitimate or delusions, the pain of not getting promoted is real.

 The good news is, the pain won’t last forever.
-Like any loss, one works through the stages of grief and eventually gets to the point where things begin to feel normal again and life goes on; that is until the next promotion board results are announced, or they encounter one of their peers who has been promoted, or they look in the mirror with their uniform on.
+Like any loss, one works through the stages of grief, and eventually gets to the point where things begin to feel normal again and life goes on; that is until the next promotion board results are announced, or they encounter one of their peers who has been promoted, or … they look in the mirror with their uniform on.